frontsideair/blog/content/blog/tailscale-is-pretty-useful/index.md

 This reminded me of Tailscale, and I decided to give it a go.
 From what I could remember, it creates a virtual private network[^3] so you can access your devices anywhere with domain shorthands created by Tailscale.

 Long story short, it worked!
-(I could connect from anywhere with `ssh raspberrypi` command.)
-But it was too resource hungry for my old Raspberry Pi, so I ended up uninstalling it, and unrelatedly my pet project grew out and has its place in the cloud now.
+I could connect from anywhere with `ssh raspberrypi` command.
+But my old Raspberry Pi was too weak to run it, so I ended up uninstalling it, and unrelatedly my pet project grew out and has its place in the cloud now.

-You need to install the client software on the devices, which are mostly open-source[^4].
+To get started, you need to install the client software on the devices, which are mostly open-source[^4].
 Then you need to log in with your account, which is an easy process.
 I won't go into detail about how to install and use it, since this isn't an ad, and such instructions can quickly go out-of-date.

 Some additional and surprising benefits:
 1. Exposing a port from your laptop to your phone: When developing a web application, once in a while you'll have to test on an actual device.
 (You do that, right?)
 The kind of thing you'd reach for [ngrok](https://ngrok.com) for.
 You can use the Tailscale-generated domain name (e.g. `http://my-macbook-air:3000`) to effortlessly connect to your development server.